dgraph-io/dgraph-docs/content/query-language/multiple-query-blocks.md

 If queries contain some overlap in answers, the result sets are still independent.

-Query Example: The movies Mackenzie Crook has acted in and the movies Jack Davenport has acted in.
-The results sets overlap because both have acted in the Pirates of the Caribbean movies, but the results are independent and both contain the full answers sets.
+Query Example: _"The movies Mackenzie Crook has acted in and the movies Jack Davenport has acted in"_

+The results sets overlap because both have acted in the _Pirates of the Caribbean_ movies, but the results are independent and both contain the full answers sets.

 {{< runnable >}}
 {